IlyasMercan/AgoricPatterns/docs/patterns/theExchangePattern.md

 ## Related patterns
--   The independent participation pattern: since the exchange pattern provides a `creatorFacet` with a method to create invitations, it can be stated that the exchange pattern makes use of the independent participation pattern.
+-   The independent participation pattern: since the exchange pattern provides a `publicFacet` with a method to create invitations, it can be stated that the exchange pattern makes use of the independent participation pattern.
 -   The salesperson pattern: both the salesperson pattern and the